 This page provides information on all environmental documentation previously completed in support of the Authority Board’s 2021 “Adopted CEQA Project” – the full 42-mile, 7-station passenger rail system extending from the Dublin/Pleasanton BART Station in Alameda County to a North Lathrop Station in San Joaquin County.
 This Adopted CEQA Project includes an Initial Operating Segment (IOS) extending from the Dublin/Pleasanton Station to the Mountain House community in San Joaquin County.
 This IOS, with modifications, is currently undergoing additional environmental review.
 Details regarding environmental review and design on this phase can be found at www.getvalleylinked.com.

-Listed below are the Authority's principal steps in the EIR process, with the most recent actions appearing first:
+Listed below are the Authority's principal steps in the EIR process which supported the Board’s adoption of the 2021 Adopted CEQA Project, with the most recent actions appearing first:

 Dublin/Pleasanton (BART Intermodal)

 Southfront Road Station Alternative - in place of the Greenville Station proposed in the Draft EIR (Livermore)

 Mountain House Station Alternative – in place of the Mountain House Station proposed in the Draft EIR (San Joaquin County)

 North Lathrop Station (ACE Intermodal)

 In addition to these stations, the Preferred Alternative includes the Stone Cut Alignment Alternative and the Tracy Operation and Maintenance Facility (OMF) in the City of Tracy.

 The Authority Board certified the EIR and approved staff’s recommendation of the Preferred Alternative at a meeting on Wednesday, May 12, 2021.